Last Updated on

 Hotels in North Adams MA

-STAY: Porches Inn.
 For the discerning traveler, there’s really only one place to stay.
 An homage to the past, with an eye towards the future, Porches Inn is an example of witty repurposing.
-Once a dilapidated series of row houses for the millworkers who toiled across the street (at what is now MassMoCa), each guest room is an upscale, charmingly quirky take on blue-collar Victoriana; what a reviewer termed “granny chic.”

 The ultimate in building recycling, developers took an eyesore and created a luxurious, but homey inn, utilizing pieces of the wreckage.

-Once a dilapidated series of row houses for the millworkers who toiled across the street (in the factory complex that now serves as MassMoCA), each guest room is an upscale, charmingly quirky take on blue-collar Victoriana; what one reviewer termed “granny chic.”
+Once a dilapidated series of row houses for the millworkers who toiled across the street (at what is now MassMoCa), each guest room is an upscale, charmingly quirky take on blue-collar Victoriana; what a reviewer termed “granny chic.”

 FIRST IMPRESSIONS OF PORCHES INN